bcgsc/LongStitch/README.md

 <img src="https://github.com/bcgsc/LongStitch/blob/master/LongStitch_overview.png" width="480">

 ### Credits
-LongStitch was developed and designed by Lauren Coombe, Janet Li, Theodora Lo and Rene Warren
+LongStitch was developed and designed by Lauren Coombe, Janet Li, Theodora Lo and Rene Warren.

 ### Citing LongStitch
 If you use LongStitch in your research, please cite: